-- a) Discuss potential targets for the federal performance measures, as appropriate, for Road Safety, Transit Safety, and Transit State of Good Repair with ODOT and SAMTD.
-Adoption by the Policy Committee is scheduled for six-months after ODOT and SAMTD adopted their targets.
-If the proposed rule for including a performance measure for CO2 (carbon dioxide) tailpipe emissions is enacted by FHWA, work with ODOT and others (as necessary) to develop the necessary targets and document the process. - b) Amendments and updates to the MTP and TIP will document how projects added to those plans help to achieve SKATS' Performance Targets.
+a) Discuss potential targets for the federal performance measures, as appropriate, for Road Safety, Transit Safety, and Transit State of Good Repair with ODOT and SAMTD.
+Adoption by the Policy Committee is scheduled for within six-months after ODOT and SAMTD adopt their targets.
+Note that SAMTD targets are only updated/adopted by SKATS on years when the MTP or the TIP is updated.
+The A proposed federal rule for including a performance measure for on CO2 (carbon dioxide) tailpipe emissions for travel on the National Highway System (NHS) has beenwas enacted by FHWA in December 2023.
+However, in March 2024 a federal court in Texas negated the rule, and FHWA indicated that consistent with the Court's decision, States and MPOs are not required to submit initial targets and reports at this time.
+In mid-April 2024 the Senate passed a resolution to overturn the performance measure, and SKATS will work with ODOT and others (as necessary) to develop the required targets and document the process by July August 6, 2024 (180 days after ODOT submitsted their GHG target on February 8, 2024s).